 Multicultural Education Internet Resource Guide

-This guide to over 50 web sites was created to assist multicultural
+This guide was created to assist multicultural

 educators in locating educational resources on the Internet.
 World wide access to multicultural information and current events in other regions makes the Internet an important